KiraLivingston/Bikesharing/README.md

 **CITIBIKE ANALYSIS**

 **OVERVIEW**
-PURPOSE:Investors from Des Moines are interested in creating a new bike-sharing program.
+Investors from Des Moines are interested in creating a new bike-sharing program.
 The purpose of this challenge is to use Tabluau to create visualizations from New York City Data to show investors whether or not a bike sharing program could also be a successful business in Des Moines.

 **RESOURCES**
 -Data Files: 201908-citibike-tripdata.csv, 201908-citibike-tripdata-modified.csv